New York's 17th State Assembly district

 New York's 17th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Republican John Mikulin since a special election in 2018.

 Geography

+2020s

+District 17 is in Nassau County.
+It contains portions of the towns of Hempstead and Oyster Bay, including most of Levittown, East Meadow and North Massapequa and portions of Massapequa, Plainedge, Seaford and Salisbury.

+The district overlaps New York's 2nd, 3rd and 4th congressional districts, and overlaps the 5th and 8th districts of the New York State Senate.

+2010s

 District 17 is in Nassau County.
 It contains portions of the towns of Hempstead and Oyster Bay, including Levittown, Bethpage, Plainedge, North Massepequa and Massapequa.